MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/pricing.md

 >
 > It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
 > Access to this feature is restricted to select titles, with SDKs available for Windows 10 PCs and Xbox One.
-Interoperable SDKs for iOS and Android will be available later in 2019.
+Interoperable SDKs for iOS and Android are available now.
 If you are interested in this feature, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).

 Most PlayFab services, such as PlayStream or Matchmaking, are included with every paid PlayFab tier as part of our core offering.
 However, PlayFab Party is billed on a consumption basis.
 This document describes the billing plan for Party.